-• Broader ethical issues can be referred by Schools to the University Ethics Committee for advice and guidance, for example, on a controversial issue or where a common University approach would approach be desirable.
+Broader ethical issues can be referred by Schools to the University Ethics Committee for advice and guidance, for example, on a controversial issue or where a common University approach would approach be desirable.

-Publication and authorship

-68. University of Suffolk and researchers accept their duty to publish and disseminate research in a manner that reports the research and all the findings of the research accurately and without selection that could be misleading.
+Publication and authorship 69.
+University of Suffolk and researchers accept their duty to publish and disseminate research in a manner that reports the research and all the findings of the research accurately and without selection that could be misleading.

-69. University of Suffolk ensures that sponsors and funders of research: respect the duty of researchers to publish their research and the findings of their research; do not discourage or suppress appropriate publication or dissemination; and do not attempt to influence the presentation or interpretation of findings inappropriately.
+70. University of Suffolk ensures that sponsors and funders of research: respect the duty of researchers to publish their research and the findings of their research; do not discourage or suppress appropriate publication or dissemination; and do not attempt to influence the presentation or interpretation of findings inappropriately.

-70. The University of Suffolk provides training and support to guide researchers in the publication and dissemination of research and the findings of research that involves confidential or proprietary information.
+71. University of Suffolk provide training and support to guide researchers in the publication and dissemination of research and the findings of research that involves confidential or proprietary information.
 Issues relating to patents or intellectual property; findings with serious implications for public health; contractual or other legalobligations; and/or interest from the media or the public.

-71. Researchers should address issues relating to publication and authorship, especially the roles of all collaborators and contributors, at an early stage of the design of a project, recognising that, subject to legal and ethical requirements, roles and contributions may change during the time span of the Standards for organisations and researchers.
+72. Researchers should address issues relating to publication and authorship, especially the roles of all collaborators and contributors, at an early stage of the design of a project, recognizing that, subject to legal and ethical requirements, roles and contributions may change during the time span of the Standards for organizations andresearchers.

-72. Decisions on publication and authorship should be agreed jointly and communicated to all members of the research team (UKRIO Publication and Authorship)
+73. Decisions on publication and authorship should be agreed jointly and communicated to all members of the research team.

-73. Authorship should be restricted to those contributors and collaborators who have madea significant intellectual or practical contribution to the work.
-No person who fulfils the criteria for authorship should be excluded from the submitted work (UKRIO Publication and Authorship)
+74. Authorship should be restricted to those contributors and collaborators who have madea significant intellectual or practical contribution to the work.
+No person who fulfils thecriteria for authorship should be excluded from the submitted work.

-74. Authorship should not be allocated to honorary or "guest" authors (i.e., those that do not fulfil criteria of authorship).
-Researchers should be aware that anyone listed as an author of any work should be prepared to take public responsibility for that work and ensure its accuracy and be able to identify their contribution to it.
+75. Authorship should not be allocated to honorary or "guest" authors (i.e., those that do not fulfil criteria of authorship).
+Researchers should be aware that anyone listed as anauthor of any Page 16 of 17 work should be prepared to take public responsibility for that work and ensure its accuracy and be able to identify their contribution to it.

-75. Researchers should list the work of all contributors who do not meet the criteria for authorship in an acknowledgements section.
+76. Researchers should list the work of all contributors who do not meet the criteria for authorship in an acknowledgements section.

-76. Researchers must clearly acknowledge all sources used in their research and seek permission from any individuals if a significant amount of their work has been used in the publication.
+77. Researchers must clearly acknowledge all sources used in their research and seek permission from any individuals if a significant amount of their work has been used in the publication.

-77. Researchers must adhere to any conditions set by funding or other bodies regarding the publication of their research and its findings in open access repositories within a set period.

-78. Researchers should declare any potential or actual conflicts of interest in relation to their research when reporting their findings at meetings or in publications.
+78. Researchers must adhere to any conditions set by funding or other bodies regarding the publication of their research and its findings in open access repositories within a set period.
+79. Researchers should declare any potential or actual conflicts of interest in relation to their research when reporting their findings at meetings or in publications.

-79. Researchers should be aware that submitting research reports to more than one potential publisher at any given time (i.e., duplicate submission) or publishing findingsin more than one publication without disclosure and appropriate acknowledgement of any previous publications (i.e., duplicate publication) is unacceptable.
+80. Researchers should be aware that submitting research reports to more than one potential publisher at any given time (i.e., duplicate submission) or publishing findingsin more than one publication without disclosure and appropriate acknowledgement of any previous publications (i.e., duplicate publication) is unacceptable.

-80. Researchers who are discouraged from publishing and disseminating their research orits findings or subjected to attempts to influence the presentation or interpretation of findings inappropriately, should discuss this with the appropriate person(s) in their organisation so that the matter can be resolved.
+81. Researchers who are discouraged from publishing and disseminating their research orits findings or subjected to attempts to influence the presentation or interpretation of findings inappropriately, should discuss this with the appropriate person(s) in their organization so that the matter can be resolved.